nikolalsvk/blog/content/blog/add-updated-at-to-your-gatsby-blog/index.md

 ## Closing Off

 Hopefully, you managed to successfully set up your blog post's modified / updated time after this post.
-I am plan to release another related blog post soon, explaining how you can improve your blog's SEO further.
+I plan to release another related blog post soon, explaining how you can further improve your blog's SEO.
 If you are interested in content like that, consider subscribing to the [newsletter](/newsletter).